-After their first full year of operation, the Museum restaurants achieved the following:
+After their first full year of operation, the Museum restaurants achieved:

 - 5% of all food purchases are locally sourced

-See menus and learn more by visiting the Restaurants webpage.
+See menus and learn more about the restaurants.

-Additionally, in 2015 the Museum received LEED Gold certification for Existing Buildings: Operations and Maintenance.
-The Museum is not just a beautiful and unique location to hold a special event; revenue from events supports conservation and educational activities both here in the building as well as across the Chicago region and all seven continents.
+The Museum is not just a beautiful and unique location to hold a special event; revenue from events supports conservation and educational activities both here in the building as well as across the Chicago region.

 LEED Certification at the Field Museum

 The Field Museum's first foray into LEED came with the construction of the 3D Theater in 2009.
 The Museum discovered that many existing operational procedures and policies already met various LEED criteria, with the added benefit that the City of Chicago's Green Permit program would expedite the permitting process, thus accelerating the construction schedule and minimizing disruption to visitors.
 Chicago has long been a "LEED leader," with LEED certification being a foundation of Chicago's Sustainable Development Policy, which began in 2002.
 Since 2004, all new Chicago municipal buildings have been constructed to meet LEED certification standards.
-In 2012 the Museum received LEED Gold: Interior Design and Construction certification for the Abbott Hall of Conservation: Restoring Earth exhibition hall.
+In 2012, the Museum received LEED Gold: Interior Design and Construction certification for the Abbott Hall of Conservation: Restoring Earth exhibition.
 With this accomplishment, securing building-wide certification entered the realm of possibility.
-The Museum began working with the Delta Institute in Spring 2013, conducting energy and operations audits, passing the 2014 performance period with flying colors, and receiving LEED Gold for Existing Buildings: Operations and Maintenance certification in April 2015; see more details in the Delta Institute-Field Museum press release.
-The Museum is continuing to pursue projects identified during the LEED process, such as redesigning the landscaping, upgrading lighting and controls, expanding the Museum's composting program, and adding new solar panel arrays.
+The Museum began working with the Delta Institute in Spring 2013, conducting energy and operations audits, passing the 2014 performance period with flying colors, and receiving LEED Gold for Existing Buildings: Operations and Maintenance certification in April 2015.
+The Museum is continuing to pursue projects identified during the LEED process, such as redesigning landscaping, upgrading lighting and controls, expanding the Museum's composting program, and adding new solar panel arrays.

 Learn more about the U.S. Green Building Council's Illinois Chapter.